Kay Tagal Kang Hinintay: Plot

-Plot and synopsis

-The story revolves on twins Lorrea and Lorrinda Guinto (both portrayed by Lorna Tolentino).
+The story revolves around twins Lorrea and Lorrinda Guinto (both portrayed by Lorna Tolentino).
 Lorrea grows up feeling abandoned by her mother (Perla Bautista) who loves Lorrinda more.
 Lorrea does all that she can to save her family from a series of events that threaten to tear the family apart.
 This includes her rape at the hands of Francis Ventaspejo (Ricky Davao) who lives in the same village and hometown.
-Lorrea has a child and names him Andrei but loses him.
+Lorrea has a child and names him Andrei but she loses him.
 She tries to get him back but is, in the process, blamed for murdering Francis' father.
 A remorseful Francis enters the seminary and becomes a priest.

 As she is thrown in jail by the powerful family Lorrea comes face to face with Lorrinda who offers to help her escape.
-To do so, Lorrea must enter the world of the drug lords and as a step mother and wife to Henri Argos (Edu Manzano) a powerful and influential character, and meets Brigitta (Bing Loyzaga), an associate of Henri who secretly has feelings for him.
+To do so, Lorrea must enter the world of the drug lords as a step mother and wife to Henri Argos (Edu Manzano) a powerful and influential character, and meet Brigitta (Bing Loyzaga), an associate of Henri who secretly has feelings for him.
 Lorrea turns into Lorrinda, known to the people of the underworld as "Red Butterfly" or "Red".
 She is also plunged into meeting a long lost love Boris Archangel (John Estrada) the man that Lorrea and Lorrinda once loved, who works for Henri as his right-hand man.

 Her son Andrei grows up as Yuri Orbida (John Lloyd Cruz) the son adopted by Mirdo Orbida (Ronnie Lazaro) whom he grows to love as a real father.
-Yuri becomes accepted at a new school in Manila and meets Helaena Argos (Rica Peralejo) at the university; the two meet and form a bond.
+Yuri is accepted at a new school in Manila and meets Helaena Argos (Rica Peralejo) at the university; the two meet and form a bond.
 Helaena falls for Yuri, to the dismay of Kayla (Dimples Romana) Yuri's childhood friend and even crush.
 Meanwhile, Yuri and his childhood friend Ivan (Jhong Hilario) reunite.
 Ivan's adoptive mother dies in suicide and Ivan retaliates by revealing to Lorrea that her son Andrei died.

 Henri Argo's criminal empire is ruined, Yuri vows revenge upon "Red" for killing his adoptive father, Kayla is attacked, and the truth is finally revealed about Henri being the drug lord, syndicate, leaving the family penniless.
 Helaena is heartbroken after overhearing Yuri's true feelings for her and his true love for Kayla.
 Helaena, a longtime love of Anilov Mijares (Bernard Palanca), eventually tries to support her family and becomes a prostitute.